the Bringer of Happiness

 My name is Sara.
 It is an Aramaic

-of the bearer, and because this is easy to forget due to life’s many distractions,
+the bearer, and because this is easy to forget due to life’s many distractions,

 names are a reminder of the responsibilities that lie ahead.
 My name implies